Cannabis and Back Pain

 Experts estimate that around 80% of Americans will suffer from back pain at some point during their lifetime and, according to the Global Burden of Disease, low back pain is the leading cause of disability in the world.

 It is also thought Americans spend upwards of $50 billion every year on treating back pain!
+Some of that money going to medical marijuana in select states.

 Obviously, back pain is a huge issue that people are willing and, in some cases forced, to try multiple methods to find a cure for.